Trains & TGV, Lyon

 The new southbound train leaves Frankfurt each afternoon at 14:01, arriving Marseille at 21:46.
 The northbound train leaves Marseille at 8:14, reaching Frankfurt at 15:58.

 Update: In October 2012 I took this new train from Frankfurt via Lyon to Marseille.
 It was a fine trip, and now I have finally posted new VT pages on Marseille and Toulon.
+And in April 2014 I took this train from Frankfurt to Avignon and back.

 Additional photos: In the new TGV train Marseille-Lyon-Strasbourg-Frankfurt.